Phone makers outlook in focus in grimmer economy

 Surging demand for new smartphone models has driven sales growth for the cellphone industry in the past few years, recovering from a sharp downturn in 2008-2009 when the financial crisis hurt consumer spending on gadgets.

-Analysts are betting on strong sales of latest models from the likes of Apple Inc, HTC Corp and Samsung Electronics Co Ltd will balance out a weaker outlook for smartphone laggards Nokia Oyj and LG Electronics Inc.
+Analysts are betting on strong sales of latest models from the likes of Apple Inc (AAPL.O), HTC Corp (2498.TW) and Samsung Electronics Co Ltd (005930.KS) will balance out a weaker outlook for smartphone laggards Nokia Oyj NOK1V.HE and LG Electronics Inc (066570.KS).

 "As consumers are pushed to justify their purchases they demand more from vendors, either from a hardware perspective or experience perspective," said Gartner analyst Carolina Milanesi.